IBSim/VirtualLab/docs/source/examples/tensile.rst

    Launch **VirtualLab**.

-   You should now see that 'Notch2' and 'Notch3' are created simultaneously, followed by two *xterm* windows opening, with the *Name* of each simulation written on top.
+   You should now see that 'Notch2' and 'Notch3' are created simultaneously, followed by one *xterm* window opening, with the *Name* of each simulation written on top left.
+You can switch between simulations and compare them.
+Additionally, it is possible to open two simulations side by side.

 Task 4: Simulation Without Meshing
 **********************************